 Sugar keeps baked goods soft and moist, and it does a lot more than just satisfy our craving.
 The bond between sugar and water allows sugar to lock in moisture so that items such as cakes, muffins, brownies, and frostings don't dry out too quickly.
-It creates tenderness, deepens colour and flavour, and adds crunch.
+It creates tenderness, deepens color and flavor, and adds crunch.

-Sugar is an important contributor to flavour by interacting with other ingredients.
-Depending on the food application, sugar has the unique ability to heighten flavour or depress the perception of other flavours.
+Sugar is an important contributor to flavor by interacting with other ingredients.
+Depending on the food application, sugar has the unique ability to heighten flavor or depress the perception of other flavors.

 The main monosaccharides we encounter in baking are glucose, fructose, and galactose.
 The disaccharides (two sugar units) are derived from each of these single sugar units as follows: sucrose = (glucose + fructose), maltose = (glucose + glucose) and lactose = (glucose + galactose).

 Fermentation, an extremely important process in the baking industry, is fuelled by sugars.
 Sugars are used to activate yeast for fermentation.
 The type and amount of sugar added can increase the dough yield and softness of bread by altering the rate of fermentation.
-Sugars remaining after fermentation contribute to the overall flavour, colour, and texture of the final product.
+Sugars remaining after fermentation contributes to the overall flavor, color, and texture of the final product.

 How it combines with other ingredients determines the cookie's volume and density.
 Sugar also attracts water from the dough, interfering with gluten formation, protein coagulation, and gelatinization of starch – even bacterial development!

-People each day pay more attention to health benefits, many turn to artificial sweeteners and unrefined natural sugars.
+People each day pay more attention to health benefits, many turns to artificial sweeteners and unrefined natural sugars.
 There are all available in baked goods and there is a big enough number of alternatives to satisfy everyone's sweet tooth.
-But sugar is not to be forgotten, because it has many functional roles in baking – not just providing sweetness.
+But sugar is not to be forgotten because it has many functional roles in baking – not just providing sweetness.

 As a bonus, sugar also helps produce the appealing surface cracking of some cookies, such as gingersnaps.
 Additionally, sugar serves as a flavorant, caramelizing while the cookies bake.